RapidCanvas Docs

 Note:

-You can click View Code to access the Explain option.
-This feature adds comments to each line or code block generated by Ask AI, helping users understand the logic and functionality behind the code.
+• You can now view explanations for each line or code block generated by Ask AI, helping you understand the logic and functionality behind the code more easily.

 Add the generated code to recipe

-Click + Recipe to add the template for concatenating two columns to the recipe in the data pipeline.
-If you want to remove the recipe, click Remove from Recipe to remove from the pipeline.
+1. Click + Recipe to add the template for concatenating two columns to the recipe in the data pipeline.
+If you want to remove the recipe, click - Recipe to remove from the pipeline.

 Note: You can use the dataset generated by this recipe as an input for the next prompt using the Query icon.

-Click Add to Recipe.
-After adding, you can see a green color line indicating the addition of this recipe to the data pipeline.
+2. Click Add to Recipe.
+After adding, you can see a green color icon next to the response indicating the addition of this recipe to the data pipeline.

 Test the recipe on the dataset